:::Skip to main content

 Important Projects

-I. Review the Usage Plan for Recovered Houses and Lands of Family Quarters Proposed by Central Government Agencies
+• Review the Usage Plan for Recovered Houses and Lands of Family Quarters Proposed by Central Government Agencies

-II.
-Execute “Phase II Plan for Strengthening Clean-Up of Occupied National Non-Public Use Real Estate”
+• Execute “Phase II Plan for Strengthening Clean-Up of Occupied National Non-Public Use Real Estate”

-In 2022, a survey regarding 29,438 plots (entries) of occupied land and the handling of 4,319 hectares of occupied lands and 74 occupied buildings (households) of houses were scheduled.
-Surveys of 30,356 plots (entries) of land and the handling of 4,380 hectares of land and 92 buildings (households) of houses were actually completed.
+In 2023, a survey regarding 29,386 plots (entries) of occupied land and the handling of 4,263 hectares of occupied lands and 74 occupied buildings (households) of houses were scheduled.
+Surveys of 31,396 plots (entries) of land and the handling of 4,413 hectares of land and 122 buildings (households) of houses were actually completed.

-III.
-Promote the beautification and greenification of the national non-public use land to increase recreational land for people
+• Promote the beautification and greenification of the national non-public use land to increase recreational land for people

-IV.
-Disposition of old military dependents’ villages
+• Disposition of old military dependents’ villages

 With the approval of the Executive Yuan, the Ministry of Defense was allowed to build or dispose the national land into residential zones listed in the record according to the Act for Rebuilding Old Quarter for Military Dependents, free of the restrictions set forth in National Property Act.
 The Ministry of Defense consulted the professionalism and experience of the NPA in disposing real estate.
 The NPA helped assess the price and selling by tender of real estate, and approved the “Guidelines to the Assessment and for Sale by Tender of Old Military Dependents’ Village and Reconstruction of National Real Estate entrust managed by the National Property Administration, Ministry of Finance” as guidelines for execution.
-By the end of 2022, it tendered the reconstruction projects of old military dependents’ villages and earned NT$197.2 billion.
+By the end of 2023, it tendered the reconstruction projects of old military dependents’ villages and earned NT$197.3 billion.

-V. Execute “Project for the Restoration, Management, and Conservation of National Non-Public Use Cultural Heritage Sites”
+• Implementation of the “Project for the Restoration, Management, and Conservation of National Non-Public Use Cultural Heritage Sites”

-VI.
-Execute the “Enhanced Promotional Project to Collaborate with the Authorities of Target Enterprises to Jointly Improve and
+• Implementation of the “Enhanced Promotional Project to Collaborate with the Authorities of Target Enterprises to Jointly Improve and Utilize Non-public Use National Real Estate”

 The NPA strictly adhered to Article 47 of the National Property Act to collaborate with the authorities of target enterprises, in the matters of the construction of sightseeing hotels, leisure or vacation parks, recreation zones, malls, markets, bus stations, cinema complexes, software parks, industrial zones, and long-term care centers, to provide concrete cases to attract the investment of the private sector and professional capital to activate the economy and increase sustainable financial income and government revenue.
 The Plan also provides people with better quality of life and helps the government to achieve overall performance goals.
-To quickly implement this operation, on July 4, 2016 the “Enhanced Promotional Project to Collaborate with Authorities of Target Enterprises to Jointly Improve and Utilize Non-public Use National Real Estate” was made and a promotion team was formed to enhance the tracing and monitoring of the progress of joint improvement and utilization and copy successful experiences to promote the activation.
-By the end of 2022, for joint improvement and utilization of national non-public use real estate with relevant responsible authorities (institutions) for target businesses, there are 68 cases with contracts of improvement and utilization signed and existing, and the estimated total income shall be over NT$30.2 billion.
+To quickly implement this operation, on July 4, 2016 the “Enhanced Promotional Project to Collaborate with Authorities of Target Enterprises to Jointly Improve and Utilize Nonpublic Use National Real Estate” was made and a promotion team was formed to enhance the tracing and monitoring of the progress of joint improvement and utilization and copy successful experiences to promote the activation.
+By the end of 2023, for joint improvement and utilization of national non-public use real estate with relevant responsible authorities (institutions) for target businesses, there are 71 cases with contracts of improvement and utilization signed and existing, and the estimated total income shall be over NT$29.6 billion.

-Release date:2020-02-12 Last updated:2023-07-10
+Release date:2020-02-12 Last updated:2024-08-21

 Open